NodeBB/docs/docs/installing/os/ubuntu.md

 This clones the NodeBB repository from the `v1.6.x` branch to your home directory.
 A list of alternative branches are available in the [NodeBB Branches](https://github.com/NodeBB/NodeBB/branches) GitHub page.

-Then, nitiate the setup script:
+Then, initiate the setup script:

 ```
 $ ./nodebb setup